MartinBradbury/science_quiz/README.md

 ![Footer](assets/images/footer.webp)

 ### Interactive Start Button
-*   The users will be greated on the home page with a interactive start button that has a hover effect and opens up the rules window when clicked.
+*   The users will be greeted on the home page with a interactive start button that has a hover effect and opens up the rules window when clicked.

 ![Start](assets/images/start.webp)
 ![Hover](assets/images/hover.webp)
 ![Rules](assets/images/rules.webp)

 ### Question number in the Test Area
-*   The users will see the question number they are on and how many euestions there are in the header of their test.
+*   The users will see the question number they are on and how many questions there are in the header of their test.
 ![question](assets/images/question.webp)

 ### Timer bar and number
 *   The user will see how many seconds left there are to answer the current question.
 This will also be displayed in a timer bar.
 ![timerbar](assets/images/timerandbar.webp)

-### Seclecting correct answer
+### Selecting correct answer
 *   Selecting the correct answer will stop the timer and timer bar, display the answer as green and display a button to move to the next question
 ![correct](assets/images/correct.webp)